factoriadigital/prestashop-1.6-1.7-spam-registers-solution/Readme.md

 The purpose of this module is to make things easier for those that don't have or don't know how to use FTP, or simply prefer a solution that works from prestashop backoffice.

+IMPORTANT: Requires Prestashop 1.6 or 1.7 in order to work.

 ## Español

 Desde www.factoríadigital.com hemos creado este módulo para solucionar el problema detectado a finales de Abril en Prestashop: